 Explore The Lanes are a rabbit’s warren of narrow streets lined with independent shops, pubs, and eateries.
 Once a tiny fishing town

-East Sussex
+13. East Sussex

-Take a walking tour on Brighton’s wild side in warmer weather, a content beach box spa, an upside-down house ghost walk of the lanes laugh alive & love eating chocolate.
+Take a walking tour on Brighton’s wild side in warmer weather, a content beach box spa, an upside-down house ghost walk of the lanes, laugh alive & love eating chocolate.

-Brighton Bed is a great place for relaxation and Breakfast Brighton is a great place for tourists to go on an east Sussex vacation.
+Brighton Bed is a great place for relaxation, and Breakfast Brighton is a great place for tourists to go on an East Sussex vacation.

 This garden is a very old garden in Brighton city.
-This place has undergone a lot of development since about 1808. which is now a pedestrian shopping precinct.
+This place has undergone a lot of development since about 1808, which is now a pedestrian shopping precinct.

-Things to do in Brighton Kensington gardens:
+14.1.
+Things to do in Kensington Gardens:

-The most lively area in Brighton, where tourists spend a lot of time.
+Kensington Gardens is the most lively area in Brighton, where tourists spend a lot of time.
 People really like walking in the North Laine of this city.

 The roads here are like gems.
 Accommodation for tourists is available along the road.